 The former Her Majesty’s Chief Inspector (HMCI) made it clear that schools should not undertake mock inspections or undertake preparation for inspection.
 She identifies ‘mocksteds’ as a waste of money, burdensome and unnecessary.
 [1]

-School leaders should also note that local authority representatives and consultants may be drawing on out-of-date information about the inspection process.
+School leaders should also note that consultants may be drawing on out-of-date information about the inspection process.
 Ofsted has amended the inspection process substantially and provides regular training for inspectors to ensure that they are aware of the latest inspection arrangements and priorities.
 Therefore, there is a significant risk that those conducting mock inspections will provide misleading and inappropriate advice.

 School leaders and NASUWT Representatives should contact the NASUWT for advice if their school participates in a mock inspection or they are under pressure to do so.